mikrodev/Documentation/docs/IEC104-Application-Notes.md

 ### IEC 104 Event Mechanism

 The variable address table has a send on exchange selection for IEC 104 objects.
-When the value of the variable defined in this menu changes, the action to be taken is selected.
+The selection of the action to be taken when the value of the variable defined in the variable address table changes is determined by the send method defined in the variable address table.
+The send method is used in conjunction with the change value section.

-On No Exchange: The spin submission is not triggered.
+On Change None: The spin submission is not triggered.

-In Level Change: When the amount defined in “Change Value” changes, the sending is triggered.
+On Change Level: When the amount defined in "Change Value" changes, the sending is triggered.

-In Percentage Change: Sending is triggered when there is a change in the percentage defined in “Change Value”.
+On Change Percentage: Sending is triggered when there is a change in the percentage defined in "Change Value".

-The percentage or level of change is also set with the "Change Value" option.
-Sets the percentage or level change value along with the “Submission Method”.
+On Change Integral: If the accumulated change of the added object within the unit time, defined by the "Change Value," exceeds, the transmission is triggered.

+The "Change Value" in conjunction with the "Send Method" sets the percentage, level, and integral change value.
+For example, if the send method for the IEC104 object defined in the variable address table is set to "Integral Change" and the change value is set to 10:
+When the change amount of the defined variable is 2 (the difference between the current value and the previous value of the defined variable), the transmission will be triggered after 5 seconds (10 divided by 2, based on the change value entered in the variable address table).
+When the change amount of the defined variable is 5, the transmission will be triggered after 2 seconds (10 divided by 5).
+When the change amount of the defined variable is 15, the transmission will be triggered immediately as it exceeds the change value entered in the variable address table.

 The RTU device tags the statuses that are send on change and change detected as events and assigns a time tag to the event.
 In case of a tagged event, if there is a connection with the server, the relevant object is transmitted immediately as COT 0x03 Spontaneous.

 If there is no connection with the server, the device is added to the event log memory and stored for sending when the server connection is established again.
-For storage, the option "Add to log-record memory" must be selected in the IEC104 Slave block.
+For storage, the option "Add to log-record memory" must be selected in the IEC104 Slave block settings.

-Note: If all tags are to be sent to the server when the connection is established, the Sync with DevNET option must be selected in the IEC104 Slave block.
+**Note:** If all tags are to be sent to the server when the connection is established, the Sync with DevNET option must be selected in the IEC104 Slave block settings.

-Note: The values of selected objects with periodic sending between IEC104 objects are not detected as events.
+**Note:** The values of selected objects with periodic sending between IEC104 objects are not detected as events.
 That is, periodic submissions are not added to the log memory when there is no connection.

 ### IEC104 Redundancy Group Specification

+Note: The settings described below are valid for Telediagram version before 18.

+For version 18 and later, the adjustments are made through the block settings of the IEC104 Slave Block in Mikroterminal.

 Mikrodev RTU can connect with IEC 104 Master as IEC 104 Slave.
-The number of Master IPs to be connected to this must be defined to the device with the AT command.
+The number of Master IPs to be connected to this must be defined to the device with the AT command and via the IEC104 Slave block.

+**For Telediagram version before 18:**

 The Mikroterminal application opens, from the special command entry section.

 The command AT+OPTIONS=7,< NUMBER OF MASTER IP TO CONNECT > is sent.

 For example, if Edaş has two different server IPs, this command would be as follows:

 AT+OPTIONS=7,2

 >>  AT+OPTIONS=7,2   Write Commad
 OPTIONS=OK

 >>  AT+OPTIONS=7,?
 Read Command
 OPTIONS=2

 After entering this parameter, the device must be reset.
 AT+RESET=1

+**Note:** The maximum number of Masters that the IEC104 Slave block can connect to is 2 for RTU series devices and 4 for DM series devices.

+**For Telediagram version 18 and later, please refer to the "Block Settings" section for Redundancy Group definition.**

 ###	Ability to Edit the Analog Threshold Value Retained in the Log Recording Memory

 While there is no connection, changes can be made on the threshold values of the analog values kept in the log memory.